N1k0s1/11044Bv1.1/README.md

 **What's Not Working (WIP)**
 Need to improve auton
-Need to add Wing 2 to the code
+Need to make flywheel torque